rtbo/gfx-d/README.md

     // res1 and res2 are automatically released at end of scope }
 ```
-The good thing here is that `AtomicRefCounted` is an interface, so it is possible
+The good thing here is that `IAtomicRefCounted` is an interface, so it is possible
 to build completely abstract API with reference counting enabled.
 The implementation is provided by a one liner mixin.
 Another useful thing is that the counter is embedded in each object,